Roaldb86/NTNU_work/README.md

-## This repo contains code for weekly assignments done when I was studying python for pragrammers at NTNU Norway
+## This repo contains code for weekly assignments done when I was studying "python for programmers" at NTNU Norway